rsathishkumar/roblox/wp-content/plugins/shortcoder/readme.txt

 4. A shortcode inserted into post.
 5. Shortcoder block for Gutenberg editor.
 6. Shortcoder executed in the post.
+7. Insert shortcode inline from block editor toolbar.

 [More Screenshots](https://www.aakashweb.com/wordpress-plugins/shortcoder/)

 ## Changelog

+### 5.6
+* New: Shortcodes available to copy/insert are now closed by default.
+* Fix: Custom parameter value 0 is not displayed.
+* Fix: Support for WordPress 5.8

+### 5.5
+* New: General settings page to configure default editor and shortcode content.
+* New: Block to insert shortcode rewritten from scratch.
+* New: Toolbar button to insert shortcodes inline.
+* New: Shortcodes are now closed by default when inserted from editor.
+* Fix: Custom fields parsing issue when they are placed next to each other.
+* Fix: Enclosed content in block input now retains multi-line.
+* Fix: Minor refinements to UI.

 ### 5.4
 * New: Code editor is now loaded locally and not from cloudflare.